ryandhasgit/Comedy/Beat Bin/Beats - Emotions We're Suspending From the Mood Ring.md

 Was being abused on routine traffic stops
 Too many lawsuits against the NYPD

-Eavesdropping / Light intriguie
+Eavesdropping / Light intrigue
-Causing brawls in coffee shops
+Causing brawls in coffee shops (by eavesdropping patrons)